kstenerud/bonjson/bonjson.md

 Convenience Considerations
 --------------------------

-Decoders **SHOULD** allow for partial data to be recovered (along with an error condition) when decoding fails partway through.
+Decoders **SHOULD** offer an option to allow for partial data to be recovered (along with an error condition) when decoding fails partway through.
 This would involve discarding any partially decoded value (and its associated member name - if any), and then artificially terminating all open arrays and objects to produce a well-formed tree.